d3jo/Sephora_BI_ML_Analysis/README.md

 ### 🔹 Popularity Predictor Model   |   Supervised Regression + Composite Ranking

-**This model is useful for determining whether the new product will gain popularity from customers, providing insights of potential of new item.**
+**This model is useful for estimating whether a new product will gain popularity**

 ---